GSA/search-gov/README.markdown

 ## Redis

-We're using the Redis key-value store for caching and for queue workflow via Resque.
+We're using the Redis key-value store for caching, queue workflow via Resque, and some analytics.
 Download and install the Redis server:

 <http://redis.io/download>
 <http://redis.io/topics/quickstart>